hgcl/clara-le/pages/learning/cooking-3-food-pigments-purple-blue-or-red-blueberries.md

 sourceUrl: "https://niksharmacooks.com/the-flavor-equation/"
 ---

-Anthocyanins give their purple color to fruits and vegetab such as blueberries, pomegrenates, grapes or purple beans.
+Anthocyanins give their purple color to fruits and vegetables such as blueberries, pomegrenates, grapes or purple beans.

 When cooking (heating), the anthocyanin pigment leaches out.
 Heat also destroys the pigment: as the purple color disappears, the green chlorophyll becomes more visible.